Mirror Ducts Cleaning Procedure

 - After we connect our vacuum hose to the main trunk line we make small access holes in the air ducts to feed agitation tools through the ducts to help loosen any debris.

 - After the cleaning process has been completed, all access holes and openings will be completely sealed making the system air tight.
 We use only industry approved metal patches and duct plugs.

 - It is recommended to do a duct cleaning in your home every 3-5 years.
 This will help expand the life of your furnace and maintain healthy indoor air quality throughout your home.

-- It is important to keep in mind that all duct cleaners are not the same and not every duct cleaner can give you the same results.
-Experience, understanding duct design, and proper use of equipment and attention to detail are very important when it comes to air duct cleaning.
+- It is important to keep in mind that all duct cleaners are not the same and that not every duct cleaner can give you the same results.
+Experience, understanding duct design, proper use of equipment and attention to detail are very important when it comes to air duct cleaning.

-- Remember, anyone can show up to your house with a shop vac and vacuum your vents, but not everyone is licensed and cetified to understand duct design, let alone show up at your home with proper equipment.
+- Remember, anyone can show up to your house with a shop vac and vacuum your vents, but not everyone is licensed and certified to understand duct design, let alone show up at your home with proper equipment.